CoinWeek Ancient Coin Series by Mike Markowitz …..

 Coin collectors may be surprised – even shocked! – at how inexpensive stamps can be.
 The lowest price cited in the Scott catalog is US$0.25, which hardly covers a dealer’s inventory costs.

-Common cancelled stamps often have zero market value.
+Common canceled stamps often have zero market value.

 Rare mint state “investment grade” stamps do command fancy prices, however.
 For example, the complete Israel “first coins” issue in mint condition (with marginal tabs attached) sells for several thousand dollars.